thanasipk/uoft-api/README.md

 });
 ```

-##### `getProgramCourses`
+##### `getProgramCourses(programCode, acceptCancelledCourses, callback)`
-- Takes a valid three-letter code representing a department at the University (ie/ the first three letters of any  course code).
+- Takes a valid three-letter `programCode` representing a department at the University (ie/ the first three letters of any  course code).
+- Takes a value `true` or `false`, which determines whether cancelled courses will be included in the array of course JSON objects.
 - Takes a callback which handles error and an array of courses represented as JSON objects (as demonstrated below), where each JSON object contains a single course's information and has the following structure:

 ```js